Improved QLDPC Surgery: Logical Measurements and Bridging Codes: Introduction

 \item We present a rigorous analysis of fault distance, and prove that $d$ rounds of syndrome extraction ensures fault distance $d$ for all of our proposed measurement schemes (Theorem~\ref{thm:logical_and_measurement_distance},\ref{thm:XX_faultdistance_sameblock},\ref{thm:Y_faultdistance}), including the code adapter (Theorem~\ref{thm:XX_faultdistance_twoblocks}).

 \item Utilizing such an ancilla system increases the decoding complexity of the merged code.
 We propose a modular decoding algorithm on the $d$-round space-time decoding graph of the merged code (Section~\ref{sec:modular_decoder}) which decomposes the decoding graph into two parts, one supported on the original code, the other supported on the gauge-fixed ancilla system, and decodes them separately.
 We prove that this modular decoder achieves fault distance $d$. \end{enumerate} Our gauge-fixed surgery scheme comes with a noteworthy caveat: without additional assumptions on the measured operator or the code, we do not have upper bounds on the weight of the gauge-fixed operators.
 In other words, gauge-fixing these operators may break the LDPC property on the merged code.
-We discuss this caveat at length in Section~\ref{sec:checkweight}, where we show theoretical evidence (Lemma~\ref{lem:redundancy}) suggesting that for many important families of QLDPC codes, these gauge checks may not break the LDPC property.
-Notably, we prove that for hypergraph product codes the merged code has degree $\delta+1$ if the original code has degree $\delta$ (Theorem~\ref{thm:HGPredundancy}).
+We discuss this caveat in Section~\ref{sec:checkweight}, where we show theoretical evidence (Lemma~\ref{lem:redundancy}) suggesting that in the average case, these gauge checks may not break the LDPC property.
 Our bridge construction also lacks a worst case guarantee on the LDPC property, which we discuss in Section~\ref{sec:bridge}.
 We remark that after this work first appeared, these caveats are fully resolved in the schemes proposed by~\cite{williamson2024low} and~\cite{swaroop2024universal}.
 See section~\ref{sec:related_works} for a more detailed discussion on related works.

 Our theoretical analysis offers strong support for our practical optimizations and numerical simulations on the $[[144, 12, 12]]$ gross code, a 6-limited bivariate bicycle code \cite{bravyi2024highthreshold}.
 Our main practical contributions are as follows. \begin{enumerate} \item We demonstrate that a mono-layer ancilla system with 103 additional qubits suffices to fault-tolerantly measure eight distinct logical Pauli operators, which significantly improves on the state of the art as summarized in Table~\ref{tab:summarygross}.
 We verified numerically with CPLEX that all eight measurement protocols have fault distance $12$.